codesmonaut/react-v17-stable/README.md

 # React v17 Stable

-This folder is a for all developers who want to make Web Apps with React version 17.
+This folder is for all developers who want to make Web Apps with React version 17.

 Go to directory and just type this in terminal: